jssumme1/rorteazy/README.md

 		size - size of tiles to compute and subtract background from (default 100 pixels)

 		Returns: Nothing, but prints field, image_dir, and new file pattern

+tweakwcs() - Aligns images of mismatched WCS and then reprojects them again.

+		Arguments:
+		cat_dir - directory to store SExtractor catalogs config_file - absolute file path to SExtractor configuration file ref_filt - filter to match other filters to (default shortest wavelength filter) overwrite - whether or not to overwrite catalogs (default False)

 ### SExtractor.py